AJ is a Tech Enthusiast and Gamer. As an Analyst at heart, he searches for topics that provide a thoughtful perspective for his readers.

 Value, like any concept involving money, has to do with usage.
 What is the quality of the item you received?
 How long will it last?
 How much can you put it through on a daily basis?
 How well does it work?
 Does it do what it's supposed to, did I get the product that was advertised?
 These are all questions related to value, and they are questions we should be asking when we buy a product at any point, this point being video games.

 So, firstly, what does your $60 buy you?
 That depends on what game you buy.
 In a competitive environment, companies should be fighting to get you the most for your money, so that in the end you keep choosing them over their competitor.
-This seems to be less and less the case moving forward as companies have been ripping apart their IP's for all they will sell for, parting them out for the market to consume in pieces.
+This seems to be less and less the case moving forward as companies have been ripping apart their IPs for all they will sell for, parting them out for the market to consume in pieces.
 It's like leaving out choice elements of a painting to be added later at a cost to the buyer.
 "What do you mean it wasn't finished?
 I paid for something only partially completed?"
-Except with a painting you usually get to see what you are buying, with video games, companies hide behind copyright quite a lot in order to prevent you from seeing their product until you've already paid for it.
+Except with a painting you usually get to see what you are buying.
+With video games, companies hide behind copyright quite a lot in order to prevent you from seeing their product until you've already paid for it.
 Now that companies are offering refunds, it's less of an issue, but still an issue nonetheless. $60 as the standard release for a video game buys you what the market sees as standard fare.
 In most cases, it buys you boatloads of art coupled with crappy or uninspired gameplay.
 In some cases, the art isn't even good.
 Every company has a different philosophy, and they have different goals with their games.
-Most of the time, however, companies will hype a game to the point it is far beyond the scope of what it can deliver, just to boost initial sales.
+Most of the time, however, companies will hype a game to the point that it is far beyond the scope of what it can deliver, just to boost initial sales.
 It's a delicate con, but one that has limits.
 Companies these days are made and broken by the fine line that exists between pushing the market to the limit and destroying their reputation.
 This is something that honestly shouldn't be the case, especially with art.

 The best way to determine whether or not a video game is a good price is not how much it cost to make, or how shiny it is, but what you could do with the money instead and why.
 With $60 you could by a toolkit that might save you from having to pay a plumber or mechanic in the future. $60 could buy you 3 brand new movies, or the same amount of seasons of a television show. $60 could buy you a day's worth of meals, or a wonderful night out.
 When you compare a video game to those, does it provide equivalence?
-Can you get at least 6 hours of high-quality gameplay or over 30 hours of above average gameplay?
+Can you get at least six hours of high-quality gameplay or over 30 hours of above average gameplay?
 Does the game change a dichotomy in your life that improves your existence in a fundamental way you'd go about your life for the better?
 Is there something integrally fascinating about the game that you just simply cannot ignore?
-If you find yourself answering no, then why are you paying that game for $60, or worse yet compilations of DLC that cost more than $200-400!?
+If you find yourself answering no, then why are you paying that game for $60, or worse yet, compilations of DLC that cost more than $200-400!?

 For a DLC to truly be great, it has to offer value for money.
 If you can get a great movie for $20, then a DLC at that price needs to be of similar value.
 For $20, you should get at least 2 hours of the best gameplay of your life, or there should be something that makes up for it in the long run, such as replayability.
 When you have to choose between a good meal or a DLC, that DLC better be just as nutritious.